 Duties and responsibilities of the Non-Resident Nonproliferation Fellow

-The non-resident fellowship is offered to young professionals from Myanmar to conduct directed research on nonproliferation in cooperation with the Myanmar Institute for Strategic and International Studies (M-ISIS).
+The non-resident fellowship is offered to young professionals from Myanmar to conduct directed research on nonproliferation in cooperation with local Myanmar institutes such as the Myanmar Institute for Strategic and International Studies (M-ISIS).
 The fellowship will run for six months with the possibility of extension or future employment based on performance and ability.
-The non-resident fellows will work on a mutually agreed upon research project dealing with nonproliferation under the guidance of Pacific Forum senior staff and M-ISIS senior staff.
+The non-resident fellows will work on a mutually agreed upon research project dealing with nonproliferation under the guidance of Pacific Forum senior staff and their Myanmar institute’s senior staff.
 The non-resident fellows’ research projects should culminate as a research paper that will be published in the Pacific Forum Issues & Insights series or other publication outlet.
 The ideal candidate will also have an excellent record on developing and managing programs on nonproliferation; and will assist with the development of the next generation of nonproliferation specialists.

-Non-resident fellowship candidates will be jointly selected by Pacific Forum and M-ISIS and will work at M-ISIS in Yangon.
+Non-resident fellowship candidates will be jointly selected by Pacific Forum and their local institute and will work in Myanmar.
 Pacific Forum will provide a modest stipend and will also cover any travel associated with the Fellowship or with the Fellows’ participation in Pacific Forum’s Young Leaders Program.
 The position involves participation in conferences, interaction with US and foreign officials and experts, and extensive travel to Asia, the US mainland, and beyond.
-Other duties include assisting M-ISIS senior staff.
-M-ISIS will receive a monthly stipend to be used to compensate the Fellow and to cover local administrative support expenses.
+Other duties include assisting their local institute’s senior staff.
+Our Myanmar counterpart will receive a monthly stipend to be used to compensate the Fellow and to cover local administrative support expenses.

 To apply for the Nonproliferation Fellowship, please complete the Resident or Non-resident Nonproliferation Fellowship online application form and include all materials listed below.
 All materials must be written in English.
 Any statement in your application that is found to be false will be grounds for disqualification.